Wallace & Gromit: Video games

 In 2005, a video game of The Curse of The Were-Rabbit was released for PlayStation 2 and Xbox, following the plot of the film as Wallace and Gromit work as vermin-catchers, protecting customers' vegetable gardens from rabbits, using a "BunGun".
 Gameplay for the Project Zoo involve players exclusively controlling Gromit, as Wallace functions as a helper non-player character, but in The Curse of the Were-Rabbit, gameplay shifts between the two, and includes two-player cooperative play.
 Both games were developed by Frontier Developments with the assistance of Aardman, with Peter Sallis reprising his role as Wallace.
 Project Zoo was published by BAM!
 Entertainment, while The Curse of the Were-Rabbit was published by Konami.

 In July 2008, developer Telltale Games announced a new series of episodic video games based on the characters, called Wallace & Gromit's Grand Adventures.
 The first episode in Grand Adventures, "Fright of the Bumblebees", was released on 23 March 2009.
 The second episode, "The Last Resort", was released on 5 May 2009.
 Two more episodes, "Muzzled!" and "The Bogey Man", were released in later 2009.
 The four episodes have separately been released on Xbox Live Arcade for the Xbox 360.

+A VR game titled Wallace & Gromit in The Grand Getaway was released for Meta Quest on December 7, 2023.

 On 25 July 2024, a Wallace & Gromit-themed course was added to the virtual reality game Walkabout Mini Golf as downloadable content (DLC).
 A DLC pack based on the franchise was added to PowerWash Simulator on 4 March 2025.